 Our projection of the variance of actual construction costs from the original budgeted construction costs for phases I and II of City of Dreams has been prepared by our management based on achieved construction contract prices for a substantial majority of phases I and II of the total project.
 The final outturn costs for phases I and II are inherently uncertain and are subject to price variances due to change order requests together with business, economic, regulatory and competitive risks and uncertainties that could cause such variance to differ materially from the projected variance.
 Further, the actual variance will not be determined for as much as 12 months from completion of construction because negotiations with contractors with respect to held back payments generally continue well past completion of construction.
 Such projection (and the assumptions underlying it) have not been reviewed or considered by any independent accountant or financial expert.
-In addition, our construction budget for phases I and II of City of Dreams does not include all expenses to be incurred in completing the project.
-For example, our construction budget for City of Dreams through completion does not include pre-opening costs or the construction costs of the apartment hotel that is planned for phase III of the project.
+In addition, our construction budget for phases I and II of City of Dreams through completion does not include pre-opening costs or the construction costs of the apartment hotel that is planned for phase III of the project.
 Accordingly, investors are cautioned against placing undue reliance on our projected variance from budget for the construction costs of phases I and II of City of Dreams.